-Travelers Auto insurance is a multinational insurance company offering a variety of policies that include auto, life, home, and renter’s insurance.
+Travelers Auto insurance is a multinational insurance company offering a variety of policies that include auto, life, home, renters, and umbrella insurance.

 The company has been featured on the Fortune 500 list consistently since 1995 and has been the recipient of multiple awards, including the NAIC award for the Largest U.S. Workers Compensation and Commercial Auto Carrier from 2014 to 2017.